slbailey/Retrovue/docs/runtime/schedule_service.md

-# Schedule Service

-The ScheduleService is the single source of truth for all schedule state in RetroVue.
-It owns the EPG Horizon and Playlog Horizon data, and is the only interface allowed to create or modify schedule entries.
+# RetroVue Runtime — ScheduleService

+> Station's programming authority for "what should air, and when."

+**Note:** This document consolidates content from multiple earlier sources (docs/components/_ and docs/runtime/_) as part of documentation unification (2025-10-24).

-## Key Responsibilities
+## Purpose

-- Maintain EPG Horizon (≥ 2 days ahead)
-- Maintain Playlog Horizon (≥ 2 hours ahead)
-- Enforce block rules and content policies
-- Provide read methods for current and future programming
-- Ensure time alignment across all channels
+ScheduleService is the station's programming authority for "what should air, and when."

+All other runtime components (ChannelManager, ProgramDirector, AsRunLogger, the future guide, etc.) rely on it for schedule interpretation.

-- **Manage broadcast day logic and rollover handling**
+ScheduleService owns broadcast day logic and channel timing policy.
+No other component may redefine or guess these rules.

-## Authority Rule
+## Content Authority Constraint

-ScheduleService is the single authority over EPGEntry, PlaylogEvent, and schedule state.
-No other part of the system may write or mutate these records directly.
-All schedule generation, updates, corrections, and horizon management must go through ScheduleService.
-The rest of the system must not write schedule data directly or silently patch horizons.
-All modifications go through ScheduleService inside a Unit of Work.

-## Design Principles

-- All operations are atomic (Unit of Work)
-- EPG entries are snapped to :00/:30 boundaries
-- Playlog events have precise absolute_start/absolute_end timestamps
-- Schedule state is always consistent and valid
-- **Broadcast day boundaries are accounting/reporting boundaries, NOT playback boundaries**
+**ScheduleService may only schedule assets that Content Manager has marked as canonical/approved for broadcast.**

+ScheduleService is forbidden from:

+- Fetching raw content directly from Plex, filesystem, or unreviewed sources
+- Scheduling unapproved or non-canonical content
+- Bypassing Content Manager for content decisions

+If no approved content exists for a slot, this is a scheduling failure.
+ChannelManager must not improvise replacement content.

-## Broadcast Day Model (06:00 → 06:00)
+## Broadcast Day Model (6:00 → 6:00 local)

-RetroVue uses a broadcast day model that runs from 06:00 → 06:00 local channel time instead of midnight → midnight.
-This is the standard model used by broadcast television and ensures proper handling of programs that span the 06:00 rollover.

-### Key Concepts

-- **Broadcast day starts at 06:00:00 local channel time**
+Each channel has a broadcast day that does not run midnight→midnight.

+The broadcast day starts at a channel-specific rollover minute after local midnight (default: 6:00am local, i.e. 360 minutes).

-- **Broadcast day ends just before 06:00:00 the next local day**
+The broadcast day ends just before the next day's rollover.

-- Example: 2025-10-24 23:59 local and 2025-10-25 02:00 local are the SAME broadcast day
-- Example: 2025-10-25 05:30 local still belongs to 2025-10-24 broadcast day
+At 2:00am local, you may still be in "yesterday's" broadcast day.

+At 5:30am local, you're still in the previous broadcast day.

+At 6:15am local, you're in the new broadcast day.

+**Broadcast day is an accounting/reporting construct for station operations.**

+**It is NOT a hard playout cut point.**

 ### ScheduleService Methods